S1monr3dst0ne07/Myco/Documentation.md

 ## Overview

 Myco is a modern, lightweight programming language designed for simplicity and expressiveness.
-It features dynamic typing, object-oriented capabilities, and a clean syntax inspired by Lua and Python.
+It features dynamic typing, object-oriented capabilities, functional programming with lambda functions, and a clean syntax inspired by Lua and Python.

-**Version**: 1.1.9
+**Version**: 1.2.1
 **License**: MIT
 **Repository**: https://github.com/IvyMycelia/myco